CalderaWP/caldera/README.md

  * Test components
      - `yarn test:components`
 ### React App + With SSR - Port 3000
 React app for decoupled, server-side rendered WordPress front-end that we can reuse in WordPress.
+The app was scaffold with [Razzle](https://github.com/jaredpalmer/razzle) and uses After.js and react-dom-router for routing.

 #### Location
 `js-packages/app`

-#### Uses
-* Razzle
-* After.js
-* React

 #### Using